jakescreen/game-design-final/README.md

 -------------------
 After playing our interactive, the user should:

-Infer that dealing with customers as a developer can be difficult and frustrating.
+Infer that dealing with customers as a developer can involve working with customers with different levels of knowledge and helpfulness.

 Solve this problem by asking varied questions to better assess customer wants and needs